-Department of Statistics, Shivaji University, Kolhapur

-POST-GRADUATE DIPLOMA IN ACTUARIAL SCIENCE

-(To be implemented from June 2007)
+Department of Statistics, Shivaji University, Kolhapur POST-GRADUATE DIPLOMA IN ACTUARIAL SCIENCE (Revised) (To be implemented from June 2014)

-1. Intake : 20 (excluding sponsored candidates up to 5) 2.
-Eligibility For admission : Graduate of any recognized University with minimum first class OR Post-graduate of any recognized University with minimum 55% marks.
-3. Admission Procedure : The admission to the course is through entrance test.
-There shall be 100 question of the multiple choice type on the following topics.
-Limits, derivatives, integration, sequence and series, simple and compound interest, permutation and combination, Ratio and proportions, quadratic equations, matrix and determinant, descriptive statistics.
-4. Duration :This is a one year course consisting of two semesters.
-There will be two hours classroom teaching (preferably between 5 pm to 7 pm) on six days per week, except Sundays and other declared holidays.
-5. Fees Structure : Course fee Rs.
+- 1. Intake : 20 (excluding sponsored candidates up to 5) - 2.
+Eligibility for admission: Graduate of any recognized University with Statistics/Mathematics as principal subject minimum first class OR Post-graduate of any recognized University in Statistics/Mathematics with minimum 55% marks. - 3.
+Admission Procedure: The admission to the course is through entrance test.
+There shall be 50 question of the multiple choice type on the following topics.
+Merit cut-off point will be decided by admission committee.

+Limits, derivatives, integration, sequence and series, simple and compound interest, - Limits, derivatives, integration, sequence and series, simple and compound interest, permutation and combination, Ratio and proportions, quadratic equations, matrix and determinant, descriptive statistics. - 4.
+Duration: This is a one year course consisting of two semesters. - 5.
+Fees Structure: Course fee Rs.
 15000/- (Rs.
-30000/- for sponsored candidates) plus other fees as per University rule.
-6. Teaching Provision :Faculty from the Department of Statistics will be involved in the teaching.
+30000/- for sponsored candidates) plus other fees as per University rule. - 6.
+Teaching Provision: Faculty from the Department of Statistics will be involved in the teaching.
 Faculty from Economics, Commerce & Management etc. will be invited as per need.
-Eminent persons working in the field of insurance and actuarial related fields will also be invited to share their expertise.

-- 7. Syllabus : Structure of the course with the syllabus is enclosed. - 8.
-Scheme of Examination :There shall be a total of 8 Theory papers, one practical paper and a project work.
-Each theory paper is evaluated for 100 marks, out of which 30 marks are assigned to continuous internal evaluation (CIE) while term end examination (TEE) is of 70 marks. - 9.
-Passing Standard : A candidate shall be declared to have passed the examination in a paper of study only if he / she has secured not less than 50 % of the total marks of the CIE and TEE marks put together in that paper.
+Eminent persons working in the field of insurance and actuarial related fields will also be invited to share their expertise. - 7.
+Syllabus: Structure of the course with the syllabus is enclosed. - 8.
+Scheme of Examination : There shall be a total of 8 Theory papers, one practical paper and a project work.
+Each theory paper is evaluated for 100 marks, out of which 20 marks are assigned to continuous internal evaluation (CIE) while term end examination (TEE) is of 80 marks. - 9.
+Passing Standard: A candidate shall be declared to have passed the examination in a paper of study only if he / she has secured not less than 50 % of the total marks of the CIE and TEE marks put together in that paper.
 A candidate who has been declared as 'Failed' in a particular paper is allowed to reappear for the TEE for the same paper in the succeeding chances and the marks he / she has secured in the CIE in his / her first attempt will however be retained and considered for subsequent attempts.
 A candidate who successfully completes the course and passes all the prescribed papers / laboratory work / project work of the two semesters shall be declared to qualify for the award of the diploma.
 A candidate will be awarded the following Grades on the basis of percentage of total marks obtained by the candidate in one or more attempt (s).

 Percentage Grade

-50 - below 60 С
+50 - below 60 C

 60 - below 70 В

-70 - below 80 А
+70 - below 80 A

-80 - 100 A^+
+80 - 100 A+